On The Robustness of Price-Anticipating Kelly Mechanism: Appendix: Proofs

-Consider two games, $\mathbf{G_A}$ and $\mathbf{G_B}$: the former excludes the malicious agent, the latter considers the possible participation of the malicious agent.
-Suppose that $n_A$ benign agents participate in $\mathbf{G_A}$ at the NE and $n_B$ participate in $\mathbf{G_B}$ at the NE.
+Consider two games, $\mathbf{G_A}$ and $\mathbf{G_B}$: the former excludes the misbehaving user, the latter considers the possible participation of the misbehaving user.
+Suppose that $n_A$ benign users participate in $\mathbf{G_A}$ at the NE and $n_B$ participate in $\mathbf{G_B}$ at the NE.
 It is easy to prove by contradiction to show $n_A \geq n_B$.